capito27/Teaching-HEIGVD-AMT-2019-Project-Two/README.md

 The Auth API definition may be accessed here : http://localhost/api/auth The Application API definition may be accessed here : http://localhost/api/app

+When testing the routes via swagger-ui don't forget to put `Bearer` before the token given to you at login.

 ## Report

 ### Design Decisions